 In the Lifetime of the Buddha

-When the Buddha heard his disciples discussing Devadatta’s downfall, he told them this story so they knew Devadatta had also come to ruin after deserting his teacher in the past.
+When the Buddha heard his disciples discussing Devadatta’s downfall, he told them this story so they knew that Devadatta had also come to ruin after deserting his teacher in the past.

 The king was an earlier birth of Ananda, one of the Buddha’s top disciples.